appwrite/docker-telegraf/README.md

 ### Versioning

 This image versioning is following Appwrite server versioning.
-This means that if you use Appwrite server version 1.1.* , also use version 1.1.* of Appwrite MariaDB docker image.
+This means that if you use Appwrite server version 1.1.* , also use version 1.1.* of Appwrite Telegraf docker image.

 ### Environment Variables